Myanmar at the Asian Games: Membership of Olympic Council of Asia

 Myanmar is a member of the South East Asian Zone of the Olympic Council of Asia, the governing body of all the sports in Asia, recognised by the International Olympic Committee as the continental association of Asia.
 Being a member of the South East Asian Zone, Myanmar also participates in the South East Asian Games, sub-regional Games for South East Asia.

 The OCA organises five major continental-level multi-sport events: the Asian Summer Games (which are commonly known as the Asian Games), Asian Winter Games, Asian Indoor-Martial Arts Games, Asian Beach Games, and Asian Youth Games.
 Before 2009, Indoor and Martial Arts were two separate events, specialised for indoor and martial arts sports respectively.
 However, since then the OCA has amalgamated them into a single event, the Asian Indoor-Martial Arts Games, which will be debuted in 2013 in Incheon, South Korea.
 As a member of OCA, Myanmar is privileged to participate in all these multi-sport events.

 Summer Games results

 Myanmar has participated in all the editions of the Asian Games except in the 1986 Games in Seoul.
-As of the latest Games, in incheon in 2014, Myanmar has won a total of 16 gold, 31 silver, and 53 bronze medals.
+As of the latest Games, in Jakarta and Palembang in 2018, Myanmar has won a total of 16 gold, 31 silver, and 53 bronze medals.